 The only exception is if your plants or garden have developed a disease that you believe is caused by the mulch.
-In this scenario, you should securely remove the mulch and dispose of it.
+In this scenario, you should securely remove and dispose of the mulch.
 Before the growing season begins, you’ll need to cover your soil with a new layer of mulch.

 Is mulch ideal for the garden?

 Yes.
-Mulching a garden helps reduce weeds and soil erosion, conserves moisture, protects soil and plant roots from extreme temperatures, enriches the soil, and improves the garden’s aesthetic.
+Mulching a garden helps reduce weeds and soil erosion,s ves moisture, protects soil and plant roots from extreme temperatures, enriches the soil, and improves the garden’s aesthetic.

 What is the best type of mulch for gardens?

 Mulch selection is similar to plant selection in the garden.
 The “best one” is determined by your garden’s soil conditions, drainage, desired aesthetics, and budget.
 Although the newsprint is a wonderful mulch, it does not look particularly attractive in the garden.
 River rocks are attractive and natural, but they can be difficult to keep in the shade of deciduous trees.